Kaelinkes/Personal-website/README.md

 Contributions are welcome!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
 All contributions must adhere to the code of conduct.

 ## Hosting
-This project is currently being hosted on netlify
+This project used being hosted on netlify, however is no longer being hosted.